 - Press DROP.

 To Keep a Call Waiting While You Perform Some Other Task

 - Press the button for the line on which the held call is waiting; green light will flash.

 To Automatically Redial the Last Number You Dialed Inside or Outside

 There are eight different ring patterns available.
-You can select the way your phone will ring so it will sound different from everyone else's.
-Only the single long ring allows you to distinguish between inside and outside calls.
-If you select the single ring, one long ring signifies the call is an interoffice call.
-Two short signals tell you that you are receiving an outside call.
-Three short signals in rapid succession tell you that your call is a priority call.
+You can select the way your phone will ring so it will sound different from everyone else’s.
+Only the single long ring (ring pattern 1) allows you to distinguish between inside, outside and priority calls.
+Selecting this ring pattern, one long ring signifies the call is from on campus.
+Two short rings signifies the call is from off campus.
+Three short rings signifies that the call is a priority call.

 Send All Calls

 The Send All Calls feature automatically routes incoming calls to the next point in your coverage path.
 Your coverage path is the pre-programmed route that your calls will take if your phone is busy or unattended.

 - Press SEND ALL CALLS (SAC) or geta dial tone and dial *3.
 You will hear a partial ring as each call is sent to coverage.
 If your SEND ALL CALLS button has a lamp, it will light to remind you that Send All Calls is on.